mariaartlle/ProtRL/README.md

 ## Notes
 seq_gen.py in the main directory generates a fasta file with this format ```>fasta_name /t perplexity /t intrinsic_reward /n sequence```

-we discontinued ranked DPO as theoretically it will always be outperformed by weighted DPO
+We discontinue ranked DPO as theoretically it will always be outperformed by weighted DPO

 ## Troubleshooting